 With respect to comparative industry data, the Compensation Committee reviews executive compensation (including the mix of base salary, bonus and equity compensation elements) and evaluates compensation structures of comparable companies, with assistance from the data generated by its compensation consultant in determining the comparatives.
 That group consists of public companies in the same or similar business lines as DLH as well as competitors for executive talent.
-For the 2021 fiscal year, the Compensation Committee again evaluated the comparative industry data of the peer group that had been structured by Korn Ferry.
+For the 2022 fiscal year, the Compensation Committee again evaluated the comparative industry data of the peer group that had previously been structured and presented to it by Korn Ferry.
 The peer group consisted of the following companies:

 - American Software, Inc.

+- Diversicare Healthcare Services Inc. Information Services Group, Inc.

 - Castlight Health, Inc.

-- Computer Programs & Systems, Inc. •
+- Computer Programs & Systems, Inc. Mastech Digital, Inc.

 - CRA International Inc.

 - CSP Inc.

-- Cynergistek, Inc.
+- · Cynergistek, Inc.